GoogleChrome/developer.chrome.com/site/en/blog/chrome-70-media-updates/index.md

 Chrome to obtain sample-accurate playback.

 {% Aside 'warning' %}
-Warning: Chrome for Android does not support encrypted Opus content on Android versions prior to Lollipop.
+Chrome for Android does not support encrypted Opus content on Android versions prior to Lollipop.
 {% endAside %}